AntoManuele/Comparison-of-Different-Vehicle-Models/README.md

 <h4>Linear Single Track</h4>
-To obtain the Linear Single Track model is sufficient to make the derivative of axle characteristic at point zero.
+To obtain the Linear Single Track model is sufficient to make the derivative of axle characteristic at zero point.

 <figure class="image">
   <img src="Images/linear/linearization.png" width="900">